mohamedkamal77/indigo/_posts/2019-12-03-breast-cancer.markdown

     2. sensitivity = 0.1986
 	3. specifity = 0.576
 	4. f = 0.295

+	It employs a very simple hypothesis function.
+It suffers from high bias, resulting from inaccuracies in its hypothesis class, because its hypothesis function is so simple.
+It cannot accurately represent many complex situations.
 ---
  3. ### Knn
     #### K = 9